jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_simple.rs - A simple chart example using the rust_xlsxwriter
   library.

+* doc_chart_solid_fill.rs - An example of setting a solid fill for a chart element.

+* doc_chart_solid_fill_set_color.rs - An example of setting a solid fill color for a chart element.

 * doc_chart_title_set_hidden.rs - A simple chart example using the
   rust_xlsxwriter library.